exasol/project-keeper/doc/system_requirements.md

 ### Automatic Dependency Update Process
 `feat~automatic-dependency-update-process~1`

-PK supports the automatic dependency process.
+PK supports a process for automated dependency update.
 This speeds up fixing vulnerabilities in third party dependencies and creating releases.

 Rationale:

-We have 130+ projects in the integration team that often require dependency updates due to security issues that are found in the dependencies or transitive dependencies.
-Most of the time the update is a combination of pulling the latest source, updating the dependencies, updating the change log, running the tests locally, on success pushing the branch, running CI and creating a release.
+The Exasol integration team maintains more than 130 projects that often require dependency updates due to security issues that are found in direct or transitive dependencies.
+In most cases the update requires pulling the latest source, updating the dependencies, updating the change log, running the tests locally, on success pushing the branch, running CI and creating a release as shown in the following bullet-list.

-* Auto-update dependencies
+* Update dependencies
-* Automatically create change log entry
+* Create change log entry
-* Automatically run local tests
+* Run local tests
-* Automatically push branch
+* Push branch
-* Automatically run CI
+* Run CI
 * Release

 Needs: req